Bridgit-SPC/Grants-Program/applications/metaweb-book.md

 We want to create this project because we are excited about decentralizing the ownership (as represented by a royalty allocation) of IRL assets.
 We think pre-sale NFTs with staking can accelerate the adoption of the technology explored in the book as well as increase the sales and distribution of the physical book and the NFTbook.
 We think NFT staking has huge potential especially when connected to real world revenue streams.
 We are also excited about the possibility of  helping Taylor & Francis do NFTbooks for other books in their catalog.

 ### Project Details

-We expect the teams to already have a solid idea about your project's expected final state.
-Therefore, we ask the teams to submit (where relevant):

 The royalty allocations for the author royalties rovided by the publisher will be:
 50% to staked NFTs